hagsteel/swampdragon/README.md

 Swamp Dragon
 ============

-Build realtime applications with Django.
+Build real-time web applications with Django.

-# UNDER DEVELOPMENT

-# Important
+# Notes
-**Note**: As Django models are blocking, long queries will prevent other requests from coming through.

-# Tornado 4.0
+## Tornado 4.0
 If you experience ```Error during WebSocket handshake: Unexpected response code: 403``` you might have to run the latest dev version of sockjs-tornado.